ayaanhossain/oligopool/README.md

 ```
 Both approaches should install all dependencies automatically.

 > **Note** This GitHub version will always be the most updated version with all recent fixes.
-The pyPI version will always be the most stable one.
+The PyPI version will always be the most stable one.

 **Verifying Installation**